Critical thinking skills: 7 steps for the workplace

 4. Consider alternative points of view

 One of the most useful parts of the critical thinking process is coming to a decision without bias.
-In order to do so, you need to take a step back from the process and challenge the assumptions you’re making.
+To do so, you need to step back and challenge your assumptions.

-We all have bias—and that isn’t necessarily a bad thing.
-Unconscious biases (also known as cognitive biases) often serve as mental shortcuts to simplify problem solving and aid decision making.
-But even when biases aren’t inherently bad, you must be aware of your biases in order to put them aside when necessary.
+We all have biases, and that isn't necessarily bad.
+Unconscious biases often serve as mental shortcuts for decision-making, but you must be aware of them in order to set them aside when necessary.

 Before coming to a solution, ask yourself: